Website Manager

 What size bat should I buy for my child?

-This is a tough question to answer and ultimately depends on the size and strength of your child.
 Check out this following link for detailed information on helping you choose the proper bat: Baseball Bat Buying Guide

 When will I find out what team I’m on?